Thank you for choosing Night Owl Security Products!

 NOTE: Connect all cameras locally before final placement to ensure that all components function properly.

+Do NOT place near high voltage wires or other sources of electrical interference.
 Electrical interference will degrade the quality of the signal.

 Place camera out of reach to avoid vandalism.